MonaAlkhaldi/SDAIA-Ai-bootcampAs1/README.md

 ## Run CLI
   - If you have a src/ folder:
-  - Go to the src file and the write this command in the powershell -uv run python -m csv_profiler.cli ../data/sample.csv
+  - Go to the src file and run this command in the powershell :
+  -uv run python -m csv_profiler.cli ../data/sample.csv

 ## Run GUI